ankitpatial/aws-sqs-promises/README.md

 ### Change set
  Change list.

+#### 0.1.0
+- moved method getQueueUrl from internal to public.
+- jslint
+- bumped version from 0.0.4, i think its be in good state now.
 #### 0.0.4
 - Add new option.useIAMRole(boolean) for production use , it will make use of EC2 instance IAM Role, if EC2 instance is not using role then it will fall back to shared credentials file (~/.aws/credentials) if is not configured then it will check for environment variables.